 Retain the following section for primary-only plants and primary-secondary plants without flow meters in all secondary loops (if more than one).
 Delete otherwise.

 Boilers are staged in part based on required capacity, Qrequired.
-Qrequired is calculated based on hot water return temperature (HWRT), active hot water supply temperature setpoint (HWSTSP), and measured flow through the primary circuit flow meter (FLOWP), as shown in the equation below.
+Qrequired is calculated based on hot water return temperature (HWRT), active hot water supply temperature setpoint (HWSTSP), and measured flow through the primary circuit flow meter (FLOWP in [UNITS [L/s] [GPM]]), as shown in the equation below.
 Qrequired used in logic shall be a 5-minute rolling average of instantaneous values sampled at a minimum of every 30 seconds.

-Qrequired=0.49*FLOWPHWSTSP-HWRT [kbtuh]
+[UNITS [Qrequired=490*FLOWPHWSTSP-HWRT [btuh]] [Qrequired=FLOWP*4.182HWSTSP-HWRT [kW]]]

 Retain the following section for primary-secondary plants with flow meters in all secondary loops (if more than one).
 Delete otherwise.

 Boilers are staged in part based on required capacity, Qrequired.
-Qrequired is calculated based on secondary hot water return temperature (SHWRT), active hot water supply temperature setpoint (HWSTSP), and measured flow through the secondary circuit flow meter (FLOWS), as shown in the equation below.
+Qrequired is calculated based on secondary hot water return temperature (SHWRT), active hot water supply temperature setpoint (HWSTSP), and measured flow through the secondary circuit flow meter (FLOWS in [UNITS [L/s] [GPM]]), as shown in the equation below.
 Qrequired used in logic shall be a 5-minute rolling average of instantaneous values sampled at a minimum of every 30 seconds.

-Qrequired=0.49*FLOWSHWSTSP-SHWRT [kbtuh]
+[UNITS [Qrequired=490*FLOWSHWSTSP-HWRT [btuh]] [Qrequired=FLOWS*4.182HWSTSP-SHWRT [kW]]]

 Retain the following section for plants with condensing boilers.
 Delete otherwise.

 Boilers are staged in part based on the minimum output of a given stage, B-STAGEMIN.
 Calculate B-STAGEMIN as the largest B-FiringMinX of all boilers in the stage times design capacity of all boilers in the stage.
 Note that B-FiringMin and capacity may vary for each boiler, e.g. for unequally sized boilers with different minimum turndowns.